-These transactions provide a structure for which the price of the bonds (paid by the investors), the reinsurance premium (paid by the retailer) and investment income are adequate to cover the catastrophe loss with certainty.
-Tilley [25, 26] refers to this as a fully collateralized transaction since the special purpose insurer cannot default on the reinsurance contract.
-By collateralizing the transaction the risk of default, called counter-party risk, is eliminated 1.
-The ability to eliminate counter-party risk is an advantage of securitization relative to traditional reinsurance.
+The transactions are structured such that the price of the bonds (paid by the investors) and the reinsurance premium (paid by the retailer) are adequate to cover the catastrophe loss with certainty.
+Tilley [23, 24] refers to this as a fully collateralized transaction since the special purpose insurer cannot default on the reinsurance contract.
+By collateralizing the transaction the risk of default, called counter-party risk, is eliminated.2 The ability to eliminate counter-party risk is an advantage of securitization relative to traditional reinsurance.